 Notes on the remastered edition from Arrow Video

 This was never going to be a masterpiece but the new 2K transfer is much cleaner and colourful than you’d expect from the source material.
-Interiors are often dark and dingy which adds to the mood but doesn’t help the watching experience unfortunately.
+Interiors are often dark and dingy which adds to the mood but unfortunately doesn’t help the watching experience.
 However exteriors and sequences filmed on the many industrial areas of Dayton are at least fairly clear despite a lot of grain.
 The film is more impressive during the various gang hideout sequences in which a lot of green lighting is employed to make everything as garish as possible.
-Goose’s nightmare and his random encounter with working girl Iris (Maureen Allisse) have plenty of strong visual reds and blacks, and opening titles are pretty nice looking.
+Goose’s nightmare and his random encounter with working girl Iris (Maureen Allisse) have plenty of strong visual reds and blacks, and the opening titles are pretty nice looking.
 All of the various gore effects and action scenes are about as eye popping as you could hope for, which is what counts in this sort of low budget insanity.

 SPECIAL EDITION CONTENTS

 • Brand new 2K restoration from original film elements, supervised and approved by writer-director Jim VanBebber